ncbo/pubmed_xml2rdbms/README.md

 * Keywords
 * Medical Subject Headings (MeSH)

 After all citation records are processed, the resulting fully-populated MySQL table is utilized by the [NCBO Resource Index](https://github.com/ncbo/resource_index) project.
+The Resource Index consumes data from biomedical resources and generates annotations from ontology classes in the [BioPortal](http://bioportal.bioontology.org/) application.

 ### Configuration